 - fleur de sel

-- Line a 7–inch by 11–inch baking pan with parchment paper.
+- Line a 7" by 11" baking pan with parchment paper.

-- Add butter, sugars and cream into a saucepan and heat, stirring with a wooden spoon, until the sugar is dissolved.
+- Combine butter, sugars and cream in a saucepan and heat, stirring with a wooden spoon, until the sugar is dissolved.

 - Boil the mix until it registers 300 degrees F. on a candy thermometer, stirring occasionally with the wooden spoon.** (Be careful, 300 degrees F. is extremely hot and dangerous.
 Do not, under any circumstances, touch the caramel OR the pot).

 - Turn the heat off and, very carefully, standing back, stir in the vanilla.

 - Pour the hot mix into the baking pan and let it sit for a minute.

 - Evenly distribute the chocolate over the hot toffee and let it sit until it starts to melt.